siddhanthpranavrao/image-search/README.md

+# Image Search
-# Input Based Search of Images displays a gallery of Images.
-Built using React and Unsplash API
+Input Based Search of Pictures displays a gallery of Images.
+Built using React and Unsplash API (for fetching the images)